Habbie/hello-dns/README.md

 The next part is about what an authoritative server is supposed to do.
 On top of this, we describe in slightly less detail how a resolver could operate.
-Finally, there is a section on DNSSEC.
+Finally, there is a section on optional elements like EDNS, TSIG, Dynamic Upates andDNSSEC

 Note that this file, which describes DNS basics, absolutely must be read from beginning to end in order for the rest of the documents (or DNS) to make